yiruchen4/Chen2026/SocialDoorInstructions/readme.md

 All done!
 Congrats!!
 For the next step, you can flash the code on the adalogger board, insert a SD card, and test the door.
 Special code needs to be flashed on PCF8523 (See "Arduino_code" folder).

+Press Button C will show the current reading for 20s.
+Press Button B will open the door manually.

 The screen will display:
 - Battery level